ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Defect Detecion Methods

 Additionally, the official implementations of DDAD \cite{Mousakhan.25.05.2023} and GLASS \cite{Chen.2024}, along with their configuration files, were selected.
 The target image conditioning parameters $w$ and $w\_DA$ were set to 3, together with 4 domain adaptation epochs, as specified in DDAD.
 In GLASS, the manifold hypothesis was selected as the GAS strategy, while foreground masks were omitted in LAS.

 In general, the training input shape for image patches was set to 256 x 256 px.
 Despite center cropping (224 x 224 px) in DDAD for LSM-1, and center cropping (224 x 224 px) in ASM, no additional preprocessing was applied to the raw image patches.
-Due to Efficient-AD’s autoencoder architecture, the input shape was kept constant at 256 x 256 px.
+Center cropping within ASM excludes any masked borders produced by manual patch extraction (Section \ref{sec325}).
+Due to Efficient-AD's autoencoder architecture, the input shape was kept constant at 256 x 256 px, however during evaluation, border regions were omitted, as shown in Fig. \ref{fig4}.
 To enable feature extraction by means of the multi-scale vision transformer backbone in U-Flow, patches were resized to 448 x 448 px.
 Configuration files for all methods are publicly accessible in the dataset repository (\nameref{data}).